numiri/coax/install.md

 Java code
 ---------
-Install tomcat & copy the xml files to your tomcat install (configCmd.xml, web.xml, conf/server.xml, conf/web.xml).
+Unpack coax-tomcat6-171016.tar & copy the xml files to your tomcat install (configCmd.xml, web.xml, conf/server.xml, conf/web.xml).
 In my env, tomcat lives in the coder's home directory and listens on the port specifed in web.xml.
 <pre>
 > ln -s ~/coax-src/coax/trunk/gui $cat/webapps/ROOT/jdoe  (jdoe is coder's name)
 to build the java code,